 Starting with SLES12 SP1 and RHEL 7.2, these parameters must be set in a configuration file in the /etc/sysctl.d directory.
 For example, a configuration file with the name 91-NetApp-HANA.conf must be created.
 For older SLES and RHEL releases, these parameters must be set in/etc/sysctl.conf.

-For all RHEL releases and starting with SLES12, the
+For all RHEL releases starting with SLES12, keep in mind the following:

 - The sunrpc.tcp_slot_table_entries = 128 parameter must be set in/etc/modprobe.d/sunrpc-local.conf.
-If the file does not exist, it must first be created by adding the following entry:
+If the file does not exist, you need to create it first by adding the following entry:

 - options sunrpc tcp_max_slot_table_entries=128